ausybenelux/lissa_kickstart/README.md

 has support for provisioning the backend across multiple servers.
 See the documentation included with the repository for more information.

+## Configuration

+### AMQP Server

+By default LISSA Kickstart will push its notifications to an AMQP server running on localhost:5672.
+You can change the address and credentials on <http://admin.lissa.dev/admin/config/services/notification-push/settings>.

+### Twitter

+Twitter messages are by default pushed by a locked demo account.
+You can use another Twitter account by changing the settings at <http://admin.lissa.dev/admin/config/services/notification-twitter/settings>.

 ## Demo

 You can test the application using the demo web client located at <http://admin.lissa.dev/profiles/lissa_kickstart/test/client/demo.html>.